aametwally/WEVOTE/README.md

 tippPath=""
 ```

-To execute the WEVOTE on fasta sequence file, use:
+To execute the WEVOTE on FASTA sequence file, use:
 ```
 ./wevote_pipeline.sh -i <input-query> -o <output-prefix> --db <path-to-taxonomy-DB> <options>
 ```